PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 Debugging with mid-circuit snapshots
 ------------------------------------

-When debugging quantum circuits run on simulators, it is often useful to inspect the current quantum state in between gates.
+When debugging quantum circuits run on simulators, we may want to inspect the current quantum state between gates.

 :class:`~pennylane.Snapshot` is an operator used like a gate, but instead of defining a manipulation of the quantum state it saves the internal state of a device